-We’ve already looked through the Indian culture to find the best name ideas.
-But let’s not forget the cuisine that also can serve as an inspiration when choosing a dog name.
+We’ve already looked through Indian culture to find the best name ideas.
+But let’s not forget the cuisine that also can serve as an inspiration when choosing an Indian dog name.
 Do you want one that sounds tasty?
 We have some suggestions based on the most popular dishes of various regions of India:

 - +50 cat names with meaning – find your perfect match!